|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On August 21, 1943 took off from 3-Mile Drome near Port Moresby around 10:00am as one of sixteen P-38s providing close escort for B-25 Mitchells on a strike mission against Dagua and But near Wewak.
+On August 21, 1943 around 10:00am took off from 3-Mile Drome near Port Moresby piloted by 1st Lt John Guttel as one of sixteen P-38s providing close escort for B-25 Mitchells on a strike mission against Dagua and But near Wewak.

 When this aircraft failed to return, it was officially listed as Missing In Action (MIA).
-Also lost were P-38 piloted by Feehan and P-38 piloted by Krisher.
+Also lost was P-38 pilot Feehan (MIA) and P-38 pilot Krisher (MIA).

 Guttel was officially declared dead on January 12, 1946.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He is memorialized at Manila American Cemetery on the tablets of the missing.